cgrand/spreadmap/README.md

 ```

 ### What's new in 0.1.3?
 * Due to popular demand: Java API!
 Call net.cgrand.SpreadMap.create(src) where src is a File, an InputStream or a String.
-It returns an IPersistentMap so you use .valAt and .assoc to read/update.
+It returns an Associative so you use .valAt and .assoc to read/update.
 * Fix the value of FALSE cells (returned nil instead of false).

 ### What's new in 0.1.2?